-Proper nutrition is essential for good health and a rich life, and is an important part of Oriental Medicine (OM), though often overlooked.
+Proper nutrition is essential for good health and a rich life, and is an important part of Oriental Medicine (OM).
 At its core, the purpose of food is to nourish the body and maintain health and vitality.
 It is preventative medicine.

 Stomach & Spleen – The earth element

 The spleen and stomach are the most important organs to support with nutritional therapy, as they play pivotal roles in the digestive process.
-Disharmonies of the spleen, stomach & Intestines often occur together and can generally be treated at the same time.
+Disharmonies of the spleen, stomach & Intestines often occur together and can generally be treated at the same time in OM.

 Spleen in Traditional Chinese Medicine